Sadit-J/Qcomm-Traffic/README.md

 The content in this repository was developed by [Sadit-J](https://github.com/Sadit-J), [danielpkot](https://github.com/danielpkot), [rahafalost](https://github.com/rahafalost), [justinthdang](https://github.com/justinthdang), and [Ewcw17](https://github.com/Ewcw17) as part of our Summer 2025 undergraduate research assistantship on quantum computing.
 Feel free to check out the results and findings from our research through [this paper]() we produced (currently in progress)!

-All core functionality, architecture, and simulation logic of this repository was created by the original authors of Qcomm.
-If you use this tool in academic work, please consider citing the original authors and publications associated with Qcomm.

 ## Generating and Simulating Circuits
 Qcomm must first be set up locally before using the scripts in this repository.
 Please first refer to the installation and quick start guide from the [Qcomm repository](https://github.com/mpalesi/qcomm).
 Once Qcomm is set up, navigate to Traffic_generator.py.
 Change the path of the architecture.yaml file on **`line 36`** and the executable path of Qcomm on **`line 102`** accordingly to where Qcomm was installed.